-The first morning spent without a stocking filled with teeny, tiny presents is a slap in the face.
+The first morning spent without a stocking filled with teeny, tiny presents or a door to tear open in our beauty advent calendar is a slap in the face.
 End of.

 2. As you rise to your feet, you feel sick at the thought of how much chocolate you consumed in the last 24 hours